Problem: Many of my rock painting projects, especially nativity scene figures, require upright stones which are difficult to find.

 - egg carton (or something similar for drying the wood filler)

 - white acrylic paint

 Wood filler is a putty-like product available in tubes or tubs.
-Having worked with both, I like the tub better.
+Having worked with both, I like the small tub because it is easy to remove a glob for rocks and it isn't as wasteful as the larger tub which will eventually dry out if not used.
 It is important you use the paintable version.
 (If you want to experiment first, go ahead and get the tube which will be cheaper.)

 Be sure to protect your work surface with newspaper.
 I also use wax paper to minimize the wood filler sticking to the newspaper.
 This is a messy project.
 Disposable gloves are very useful when working with wood filler.

 Choose a stone you'd like to stand upright and look at it from all angles to see if there is a semi-flat area you can mold wood filler onto so it will form a flat base.

 You can add just a bit of wood filler or pile it on - whichever achieves the most stable base for the rock.

 Alternatively, if you have a rounded stone, choose which side you'd like to use for a stable base.

 Wearing disposable gloves, start applying wood filler to the bottom of your stone, smoothing with your finger as you go.

 You want to build up the bottom and smooth the edges so they blend nicely into the stone.
 (Slightly wetting your finger helps the final smoothing and blending process.)